MrAsimZahid/BlockChain-Intelligence/Notes.md

 6. Place some transactions tracking system in place.
 7. Try to build a blockchain explorer
 8. Add support for other blockchain platforms to expand tracking on swaps.

+# Colaborations

+Do you have any idea, a thought, an advise or a suggestion?
+Please share it with us.
+Thank you.